| | Roofing Guide:

 Bonding Gutter - This is used to make a clean/unseen join between your roof and any neighbouring roofs where required and is made of a glass fibre material.
 There will be no cheap flashing tape bonding methods used either at neighbouring joins or for any leadwork.
 Flashing tape is the silver bitumen tape commonly seen on poor quality re-roofs.

--While the scaffolding is in place you might also want to take the opportunity to have the following looked at:
+Other Services-While the scaffolding is in place you might also want to take the opportunity to have the following looked at: